google/or-tools/ortools/sat/doc/solver.md

 ### C++ code

-Stopping search is done by registering an atomic bool on the model-owned time limit, and setting this one to true.
+Stopping search is done by registering an atomic bool on the model-owned time limit, and setting that bool to true.

 ```cpp